-Time is of the essence when it comes to new product development, especially prototype CNC machining.
-Despite this fact, not all stakeholders involved in the new product development process truly grasp the challenges that come with ensuring a new product design can meet specs at the right price and lead time.
+Time is of the essence when it comes to new product development, especially for prototype CNC machining.
+Despite this, not all stakeholders involved in the new product development process truly grasp the challenges that come with ensuring a new product design can meet specs at the right price and lead time.

 Challenges in New Product Development

 While marketing is coming up with ideas and management is signing off and giving approvals, the new product engineering and manufacturing teams are left with most of the heavy lifting and are tasked with everything from developing and testing the product to producing it.

 And putting together the new product introduction plan is only half the battle.
 Another piece of the puzzle is finding someone to do it.
 Whether you’re in the medical, defense, telecommunications, semiconductor, renewable energy, or another sector, you will likely need to find a contract manufacturer capable of prototype CNC machining.

 CNC machine shops come in all shapes and sizes, making a good prototype CNC machining shop rather hard to find.

 There are shops that are intended to run thousands of parts in each run, requiring a static design and efficient cycle times.
 There are mom and pop shops where the machinist acts as the “engineer”, inspector and operator.
 And there are dozens of other flavors in between.

 With this fact in mind, you’ll want to hone in on finding machine shops that have additional capabilities in the areas of engineering, new product development, and prototyping.
 When it comes to prototype CNC machining, the following questions must be addressed to ensure satisfaction:

 - What is the function of this part?